Providence Admission Requirements

 |ACT Composite 75th||30|

-What are the ACT requirements for prospective students to get into Providence College?
+What are the ACT requirements for prospective students to get into Providence?

-Admission data indicates that Providence College regularly accepts students with ACT's of 26 and above.
+Admission data indicates that Providence regularly accepts students with ACT's of 26 and above.
 Successful applicants typically send ACT scores in the top 18 percent nationally.
 We estimate the school accepting minimum ACT composite scores around 24 in some instances.
 Prospective students submitting an ACT composite of 28 or higher should be in the upper half of applicants - and students with a 30 and above have very competitive chances.
+The school ranks #2 in Rhode Island for highest average ACT composite score.
 24 percent of applicants submit ACT scores to Providence College.

 |ACT Score||Competitiveness||Admission Chances|